Queen Elizabeth placed me in charge of Englands Defense works

 We were involved in protecting the south drawbridge.
 I just now read this about the north end of the bridge and how they tore down the New Stone Gate and replaced it with Nonesuch House in 1577.
 Although I was not involved it was part of the earlier changes that William Cecil had already made so that the bridge could be defended easier.
 I do vaguely recall the issues involved in this decision although it was before I got involved.

-The north side of the bridge was relatively undefended unlike the south side which was very near the Tower (so it was easy to defend).
+The south side of the bridge was relatively undefended unlike the north side which was very near the Tower (so it was easy to defend).
 Besides there were lots of people in London who could run to the rescue.
-However, the north side was a whole other matter. it was very easy to prevent a force from coming across the bridge and there was no military or policing presence on the north side of the river so it needed vast improvement first and I am pretty certain that is why they did in 1577.I just realized that you probably don't care at all.
+However, the south side was a whole other matter. it was very easy to prevent a force from coming across the bridge and there was no military or policing presence on the south side of the river so it needed vast improvement first and I am pretty certain that is why they did it in 1577.I just realized that you probably don't care at all.
 It was the biggest issue that London had 420 years ago.
 I guess you had to be there.
 On second thought, never mind about getting that wall on the Bell Tower fixed.
 By the way, when did all those American tourists invade the tower?

 The University of Scotland is very uncertain